People

 Iris Lindberg, Ph.D.

-Prof. Lindberg did her undergraduate work at the University of California, Berkeley, and graduate work at the University of Wisconsin- Madison.
-She then performed postdoctoral research at NIH for three years before assuming an assistant professorship in Biochemistry at LSU Health Sciences Center in New Orleans in 1984.
-In 2007 Dr. Lindberg moved the laboratory to the University of Maryland-Baltimore, where she is now a professor in the Department of Anatomy and Neurobiology.
-A complete CV can be found here.
+Dr. Lindberg did her undergraduate work at the University of California, Berkeley, and graduate work at the University of Wisconsin- Madison.
+She then performed postdoctoral research at NIH for three years before assuming an assistant professorship in the Department of Biochemistry and Molecular Biology at LSU Health Sciences Center in New Orleans in 1984, where she rose through the ranks to professor.
+Two years after Hurricane Katrina, in 2007, Dr. Lindberg moved the laboratory to the University of Maryland Medical School in Baltimore, where she is now a professor in the Department of Anatomy and Neurobiology.
+A complete CV can be found by clicking here.

-The focus of the work in the Lindberg laboratory is secretory pathway biochemistry and cell biology, i.e., the folding, maturation, and packaging of secretory proteins.
-While historically the emphasis has been on proteolytic maturation, new interests include chaperone interactions and folding pathways.
-For more detail see our research page.
+The focus of the work in the Lindberg laboratory is proteostatic control of secretory pathway biochemistry and cell biology, i.e., the folding, maturation, and packaging of secretory signaling proteins and their synthesizing enzymes.
+While historically the laboratory emphasis has been on proteolytic maturation of secreted signaling proteins, current major interests include proteostatic mechanisms in neurodegeneration, including natural chaperone interactions and folding pathways involved in the deposition of aggregated proteins in Alzheimer’s and Parkinson’s diseases.
+For additional details, please see our research page.

 Please direct email to ilind001@umaryland.edu.